chrthomsen/pygrametl/docs/examples/parallel.rst

 Splitpoints
 -----------
-As CPU-intensive operations are often performed in user defined functions, the decorator :func:`.splitpoint` is provided.
+As CPU-intensive operations are often performed in user-defined functions, the decorator :func:`.splitpoint` is provided.
 This decorator functions in much the same way as decoupled classes does for tables, as a number of processes are spawned to run the function.
 The first time a functions with a decorator is